klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 Each LUMI consortium country can set its own policies for a national access program, within the limits of what the supercomputer can technically sustain.
-In Belgium, the 4 entities that invested in LUMI do so together via a competetion (3 calls a year for regular projects).
+In Belgium, the 4 entities that invested in LUMI do so together via a competition (3 calls a year for regular projects).
 The access conditions for projects in the Belgian share are advertised via the [EuroCC Belgium National Competence Centre](https://www.enccb.be/GettingAccess).